-Article 12 requires that a watercourse state provide timely notification of any planned measures which may have adverse effects on another watercourse state.
+Article 12 requires that a watercourse state provide timely notification of any planned measures that may adversely affect another watercourse state.

 1992 Helsinki Watercourse Convention

-The 1992 Helsinki Convention was adopted by the United Nations Economic Commission for Europe (UNECE).
-It is considered a critical convention because it contains rules applicable to parties and non-parties, as well as relies on the general principles of international environmental law.
-The parties agreed in Article 2 to use trans-boundary watercourses in an ecologically sound way, as well as ensure conservation and restoration of ecosystems.
+The United Nations Economic Commission adopted the 1992 Helsinki Convention for Europe (UNECE).
+It is considered a critical convention because it contains rules applicable to parties and non-parties and relies on the general principles of international environmental law.
+The parties agreed in Article 2 to use transboundary watercourses in an ecologically sound way and ensure the conservation and restoration of ecosystems.
 The Helsinki Convention is the primary bilateral treaty governing international watercourses in Europe.

-This protocol – added to the Helsinki Convention in 1999 and made effective in 2005, was adopted in order to secure an adequate supply of safe drinking water and adequate sanitation systems in Europe.
-The protocol is a holistic approach to the management of natural ecosystems and water management.
+This protocol – added to the Helsinki Convention in 1999 and made effective in 2005, was adopted to secure an adequate supply of safe drinking water and adequate sanitation systems in Europe.
+The protocol is a holistic approach to managing natural ecosystems and water management.

 2003 Protocol on Civil Liability and Compensation for Damage Caused by Trans-boundary Effects of Industrial Accidents on Trans-boundary Waters

-Signed in 2003, but not fully in force.
+Signed in 2003 but not entirely in force.
 It defines a broad swath of damages, including: